-Ancient Chinese foods some of the most complex in the world.
-Some of the food items that are popular in the country today were introduced several centuries back.
-The Chinese not only focused on the taste aspect when preparing food, but also its impact on health and its importance in faith as well.
+Ancient Chinese foods are some of the most complex in the world.
+Some of the Chinese foods that are popular in the country today were introduced several centuries back.
+The Chinese not only focused on the taste aspect when preparing food, but also on its impact on health and its importance in faith as well.

 “During the Shang Dynasty (16th to 11th century B.C.), people began to drink wine and used it to worship the gods; yellow rice wine is considered the first of this kind.
 All other varieties of wine are supposed to have been developed after the Han (206 B.C.-220 B.C.) and Tang (618 B.C.-907 B.C.) dynasties.
 Years later, millet wine was introduced and it was a big hit, even more popular than tea,” according to Ancient History Lists.